Sell Yourself: 10 Expert Tips For Acing Your Next Sales Interview

 Such individuals understand that being a lifelong learner is the defining factor that will separate you from everybody else and make you a substantial asset to a company.

-While some may ask you for your favourite sales book, you don’t necessarily need one.
+While some may ask for your favorite sales book, you don’t necessarily need one.
 You can easily demonstrate your interest by listing your top three sales podcasts or YouTube channels you subscribe to; chances are they know them.

 What to Do After Sales Interviews